LeoNicatot/leonicatot.github.io/_seminars/2023Fall-Probability.md

 - **Randomized Algorithms** by Rajeev Motwani, Prabhakar Raghavan
 - **Concrete Mathmatics** by Ronald L. Graham, Donald E. Knuth, Oren Patashnik
+- **Concentration of Measure for the Analysis of Randomized Algorithms** by Devdatt P. Dubhashi, Alessandro Panconesi

 ##### Others